MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ### -Process

-Specifies the operation that is performed on each input object.
+Specifies the operation that's performed on each input object.
 This script block is run for every object in the pipeline.
 For more information about the `process` block, see [about_Functions](about/about_functions.md#piping-objects-to-functions).

 When you provide multiple script blocks to the **Process** parameter, the first script block is always mapped to the `begin` block.
 If there are only two script blocks, the second block is mapped to the `process` block.
-If there are three or more script blocks, first script block is always mapped to the `begin` block, the last block is mapped to the `end` block, and the blocks in between are all mapped to the `process` block.
+If there are three or more script blocks, first script block is always mapped to the `begin` block, the last block is mapped to the `end` block, and the middle blocks are mapped to the `process` block.

 ```yaml
 Type: System.Management.Automation.ScriptBlock[]